w3c/wot-usecases/USE-CASES/notes.md

 ## Terminology

-We use common terminology across the use cases to make sure everybody has the same understanding and the descriptions match when we combine the use cases into a single document.
+We use common terminology across the use cases to make sure everybody has the same understanding and the descriptions will match when we combine the use cases into a single document.

-Please avoid domain specific terminology, e.g., don't use "MNO", "telco".
-Better to use "network operator" instead.
+Please avoid domain-specific terminology, e.g., don't use "MNO" or "telco"; better to use "network operator" or "telephone company" instead.

 ### Stakeholders and actors